MayanLeavitt/IVIM-Model-Parameter-Estimation/README.md

 <h2 id="clinical-data"> :stethoscope: Clinical Data</h2>

-Below are examples of bio-marker maps that were created from the solvers ouputs, for clinical data inputs.
-The inputs are upper abdomen DWI MRI scans.
+Below are examples of bio-marker maps that were created from the solvers ouputs, for clinical data inputs (upper abdomen DWI MRI scans).
 It is important to notice that clinical data always contains a significant amount of noise or inaccuracies.
 In addition, there are less b-values in each input.
 This explains the black "stains" in the Classic Solver's maps - there aren't enough b-values under 200 and the solver fails to converge in these areas.
 The nets, however, are capable of estimating the bio-markers even in ares with significant noise.